Parish Review has now closed

 Parish Review 2021- 2022

-The Council is currently conducting a Parish Review (formally known as a Community Governance Review) which began in November 2021 and which we envisage will run for approximately one year.
+The Council conducted a Parish Review (formally known as a Community Governance Review) which began in November 2021 and which ran for approximately one year.

-As part of the process the Council will be reviewing all towns and parishes in Mid Devon.
-There are a number of options that may be considered during the review and these include:
+As part of the process the Council reviewed all towns and parishes in Mid Devon.
+There are a number of options that could have been considered during the review and these include:

 - creating, merging, altering or abolishing parishes